 You need to finish state filing to register your business.
 Only after this step is completed will you be able to formally establish your business.
 The documents and the process required for state filing will depend on the type of legal entity you choose for your business.

 Step 4: Apply For an EIN

 All businesses require an Employer Identification Number (EIN) so that the government authorities can easily identify them for taxation.
-An EIN is also known as a tax ID number.
+An EIN is also known as a tax ID number. which is a unique number for all Americans Living in the UK.
 Without it, you will not be able to hire business employees, open your bank account, or report income.

 Step 5: Create Contracts and Agreements

 Contracts and agreements are necessary to avoid any confusion or disputes arising later.
 Non-disclosure agreements, employment contracts, operating agreements, and corporate bylaws are some of the important documents that you should prepare in advance.

 Your business needs a separate bank account for efficient financial management.
 Go prepared and bring your state formation documents, EIN, business license, and other important documents to open a new account.